 Of all the pens I tested for watercolor compatibility, I still love my Sharpie pen the most.
 It's affordable and easy to find in stores.
 Plus it performed really well under watercolor paint.

 The Copic, Micron and Winsor and Newton Fineliners all performed well too.
-They can be found in most art stores, but cost more that a pack of sharpie pens.
+They can be found in most art stores, but cost more than a pack of sharpie pens.

 This test also showed me how fun it is to play with different weights of pens.
 I love how the Tombow pen creates different weights depending on the pressure.
 I also really loved playing with my dip pen.